 Individual account: The pension is based on the accumulated assets in the individual account.
-If the value of the individual account pension combined with the basic survivor pension (for insured periods from 2002) is not greater than the regular survivor pension (for insured periods before 2002), the funds in the individual account are transferred to the Croatian Pension Insurance Institute, and the social insurance survivor pension is paid at a higher rate.
+If the value of the individual account pension combined with the basic survivor pension is not greater than the regular survivor pension, the funds in the individual account are transferred to the Croatian Pension Insurance Institute, and the social insurance survivor pension is paid at a higher rate.
+(In the two-pillar system, the first-pillar benefit is the basic survivor pension.
+Survivors of a deceased person insured under the first-pillar social insurance system only receive a regular survivor pension.)